yonatanbe/git_workshop/exercises/reset.md

 * git reset HEAD~
 * status & log && cat!

-see how your commit has been removed. also the index has changed as well, and now you have to include your file again. see also that your file has not changed!
+see how your commit has been removed. also the index has changed as well, and now you have to add your file again. see also that your file has not changed!

 * ```git add``` your changes to the index and then commit again.